thethinur/Zig-VTable/README.md

 It's designed to be fast, seemless and ready to use, no writing your own wrapper functions or anything, though I might let you do so in the in the future.

+So if you just wanted a quick Tagged VTable to stitch to your struct or union, there hopefully shouldn't be too much fuzz in doing so.

 # How to use it

 ## First create the enum for you Tag: